jamesmontemagno/TasksSimplified/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.

+ Adendum: you may not use the icons or name "Tasks Simplified".
+Only derivatives of work should be published, not a straight copy/paste.